 Scuba diving has grown strongly over the last ten years and will continue to grow for the foreseeable future.
 The main reason for the growth is that scuba diving is a fun activity to do.
-And you will get to explore the oceans from seeing fish and turtles up close and coral.
+And you will get to explore the oceans by seeing fish and turtles up close and coral.

 Some people have concerns about scuba diving thinking it is a dangerous sport and that it is also an extreme sport.
 But there are some fun facts about scuba diving that people should know.

 In this post, we will go through fun facts on scuba diving and you can go diving with some extra knowledge about scuba diving, so let’s get started!

 It doesn’t matter if you are an experienced scuba diver or a beginner interested in scuba diving.
 These are fun facts on scuba diving that you may not know about the fascinating underwater activity of scuba diving.

 In 1943, undersea explorers Jacques-Yves Cousteau and Émile Gagnan co-invented the Aqua-Lung.
 This was the first successful and safe open-circuit scuba created.
 A year earlier they co-invented a demand valve regulator set that would supply divers with compressed air.